 Cincinnati, OH 45999

-When filing a paper Form 8027, attach a copy of your extension approval (or a copy of your timely filed Form 8809 if an extension is not received by the time you file), a copy of your approved waiver (Form 8508, Request for Waiver From Filing Information Returns Electronically) from filing Form 8027 electronically, a copy of your “lower rate” determination letter from the IRS, and/or a copy of your good-faith agreement.
-Do not attach any unrelated correspondence.
-See line 6 of Form 8027.
+When filing a paper Form 8027, attach a copy of your timely filed Form 8809, a copy of your approved waiver (Form 8508, Request for Waiver From Filing Information Returns Electronically) from filing Form 8027 electronically, and a copy of your “lower rate” determination letter from the IRS.
+Do not attach any other documents.

 The law provides for a penalty if you do not file Form 8027 (and Form 8027-T) on time unless you can show reasonable cause for the delay.
 You may be charged penalties for each failure to: